SecretFoundation/docs/confidential-computing-layer/ethereum-evm-developer-toolkit/usecases/vrf/using-encrypted-payloads-for-vrf.md

 ## Packing the Transaction & Send

 Lastly, we pack all the information we collected during previous steps into an `info` struct that we send into the Gateway contract.
-We the encode the function data.
+We then encode the function data.
 Finally, we set the tx\_params.
-Please make sure to set an approiate gas amount for your contract call, here we used 150k gas.
+Please make sure to set an appropriate gas amount for your contract call, here we used 150k gas.
 For the value of the TX, we send over the estimated callback gas that we calculated above.

 ```typescript
 // function data to be abi encoded